-The photobiological risk assessment (EN62471 and IEC TR 62778) is one of the mandatory provisions imposed by the European Commission to ensure the safety of products and people.
+Photobiological risk assessment (EN62471 and IEC TR 62778) is one of the mandatory provisions imposed by the European Commission to ensure the safety of products and people.

-This allows the classification of the studied product according to 4 risk groups ranging from 0 to 3 for lighting devices but also optical LED systems.
+The protocol implemented by PISEO complies with the EN 62471 standard.
+This allows the classification of the product studied according to 4 risk groups ranging from 0 to 3 for lighting devices but also LED optical systems.

-EVERFINE OST-300
+EVERFINE OST-300 radiometric bench